Huh? Ain't It New Years?

 What 1 January Is In The Church Calendar (None Of The Above)!

 1 January falls eight days after the celebration of the birth of Jesus.
 OK, it's the eighth day of Christmas, let's continue our Christmas celebration as we saw in the previous post.
 But guess what?
 In the Law -- Law of Moses -- on the eighth day after birth a male child is to be circumcised, according to the Law, to put him within the Law, and is also given his name.
-So on what we call 1 January now, the Church celebrates the Circumcision of Jesus, wherein he is under the Law that he will fulfill, and his blood is first shed for us as he is put under the Law as it will be shed in his Crucifixion as he redeems us from the condemnation of the Law -- the good news, the Gospel!
+So on what we call 1 January now, the Church celebrates the Circumcision of Jesus, wherein he is put under the Law that he will fulfill, and his blood is first shed for us as he is put under the Law as it will be shed for us in his Crucifixion as he redeems us from the condemnation of the Law -- the good news, the Gospel!

 Rome, be it Empire or Church, is ever at the ready to tinker with stuff, and tinker they did.
 First, in 1931 Pope Pius XI moved the Maternity of Mary itself to 11 October.
 Then, at Vatican II, in replacing the church calendar and lectionary in its various forms for centuries with a whole new one with three different versions of the year, guess what -- they ash canned the Circumcision altogether too!
 And put in a local Roman practice from about 1500 years ago, the Solemnity of Mary, the Mother of God!
 Which is not exactly the old Maternity of the Blessed Virgin Mary, and, to top off the tinkering. to be celebrated the same day, in 1967 began the brand new World Day of Peace.
 I'm sure she loved that one!
 It ain't about me, you clowns, it's about him, and by the way, he said the peace he leaves is his peace, not as the world gives peace but the Holy Spirit sent from God after he returns to the Father.
 Or, as she had to say to those serving the wedding at Cana, Do whatever he tells you.